boschresearch/nuScenes_Knowledge_Graph/README.md

 ## How to use
 **nSKG** represents the KG created on the basis of the nuScenes ontologies nuScenes_agent_onto.ttl and nuScenes_map_onto.ttl and the nuScenes annotation dataset.
 It can be used for applications where relational information between entities are important.

 **nSTP** represents the extended version of nSKG, where agents are represented in local coordinate systems to enforce shift- and rotation-invariance.
 It also includes semantic relationships between agents, e.g. whether agents are on neighboring lanes, the same lane or might intersect.
-The data is provided in PyTorch Geometric format and directly be used to train graph neural network for trajectory prediction.
+This is done based on the semantic scene graph describe in [(Towards Traffic Scene Description: The Semantic Scene Graph)](https://arxiv.org/abs/2111.10196)The data is provided in PyTorch Geometric format and directly be used to train graph neural network for trajectory prediction.

 To create a modified version of the nSKG, e.g. based on a modified ontology, you can use the `Knowledge_Graph_Generation` code.
 Please use the following stept
 - TBD